Writing a scientific literature review

 How do you approach writing a scientific literature review?
 What do you need to consider before you start writing?

-Who better to advise than Syed Ghazi Sarwat, winner of the Materials Science & Technology Literature Review Prize for his article ‘Materials science and engineering of phase change random access memory’ in Materials Science and Technology.
+Who better to advise than Syed Ghazi Sarwat, winner of the Materials Science & Technology Literature Review Prize for his article ‘Materials science and engineering of phase change random access memory’.
 Taylor & Francis offers hundreds of prizes for researchers, collaborating with journals, institutions, and societies to provide support and recognition.

-Read on for Ghazi’s researcher to researcher tips.
+Read on to see Ghazi’s top researcher to researcher tips.

 Take the reader on a journey